-After the breakfast, drive to Lake Manyara national park for a game drive with picnic lunch.
+After breakfast, drive to Lake Manyara national park for a game drive with picnic lunch.

-In this small but very beautiful park with the dense forest, you will have opportunity to see lots of monkeys, giraffes, elephants, impalas, dik-dik, flamingos in the lake and if you are lucky you may spot the rare tree-climbing lions.
+In this small but very beautiful park with the dense forest, you will have the opportunity to see lots of monkeys, giraffes, elephants, impalas, dik-dik, flamingos in the lake, and if you are lucky you may spot the rare tree-climbing lions.

 Also apart from being lucky, you’ll need a guide with eagle eyes.

 Not once or twice that I was luckier to be with a guide who could spot animals in a camouflage that the rest of drivers couldn’t spot.

 In the late afternoon, I suggest you continue and end the day with a good dinner.
 In this area, I would insist that you use Eileen’s trees inn for dinner and overnight.